SpaceMaster - International / Multidisciplinary / Personalized

 - Atmospheric and Space Science, Luleå University of Technology

-- Space Science and Technology, Aalto University School of Electrical Engineering
+- Small Satellites and Space Instrumentation, Aalto University, School of Electrical Engineering

 - Dynamics and Control of Systems and Structures, Cranfield University